heptarch/heptarch.github.io/drafts/demon.md

-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is entering another plane, and where she is her true self, where she has infinite space to play.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is entering another plane, a plane where she is her true self, where she has infinite space to play.

 The frog disgorges her onto a junction of six tunnels, a few meters